the-user-created/FERS/packages/libfers/README.md

 brew install cmake hdf5 libxml2 llvm doxygen graphviz
 ```

-### 3. Configure and Build
+### 2. Configure and Build

-It is recommended to create a single build directory at the repository's root level.
+From the root of the repository, create a build directory and run CMake/make.

 **On Linux:**